BETA

 Text

-Look at the top five cards of your library.
-Put any number of permanent cards from among them onto the battlefield and the rest into your hand.
-Exile Genesis Ultimatum.
+Reveal the top X cards of your library.
+You may put any number of permanent cards with mana value X or less from among them onto the battlefield.
+Then put all cards revealed this way that weren't put onto the battlefield into your graveyard.

 Info